juliabeco/juliabeco/README.md

 # 😁 Hi there!
 I'm Julia Becaria Coquet

-🎯 **Data Analyst with a Ph.D. in Applied Statistics** and over 10 years of experience transforming complex data into actionable insights.
+🎯 **Data Analyst with a Ph.D. in Health Sciences, specialized in Applied Statistics** and over 10 years of experience transforming complex data into actionable insights.
 🚀 Recently completed the **Data Analytics Bootcamp at Adalab**, where I enhanced my technical skills in Python, SQL, and Power BI by solving real-world business problems.

 ---